-Our courses are intensive (equivalent to a full-year university course in 6 ½ weeks).
-They are designed to develop further comprehension, writing, reading, and speaking skills as well as cultural knowledge through interactive classroom instruction, assignments, and related activities outside the classroom.
-The courses are complemented by excursions and immersion experience - including living in a German home.
+CSSG courses are intensive (equivalent to a full-year university course in 7 weeks).
+They are taught in German and develop speaking, comprehension, writing, and reading skills as well as cultural knowledge through interactive classroom instruction and integrated activities and excursions outside the classroom.
+(Scroll down for the syllabi.)

 Course Content and Focus

-- immersion experience, living with a host family, and communicating solely in German;
+- the immersion experience of living with a host family and talking with them in German;

-- listening comprehension and group discussion tasks in class;
+- partner and group discussion tasks in class;

 - interview tasks with people in the community;